sourcegraph/sourcegraph-public-snapshot/client/browser-ext/README.md

 its internal state through this.setState() or if its parent Component updates a property, just as in normal React.

-In addition to the standard Redux reducer (in-memory) state, we synchronize to state browser local storage.
-This allows for more seamless coordination between multiple tabs and can improve performance if values are cached; but it forces the developer to consider (and include some minor boilerplate) for TTL so that the application state doesn't grow unbounded.
-Currently, the complete reducer state is synchronized to browser local storage though in the future we can choose to be more selective about what we hold onto.
+In addition to the standard Redux reducer (in-memory) state, we synchronize some state to browser local storage.
+This allows for more seamless coordination between multiple tabs.
+Currently, only the user access token is synchronized.

 Actions are provided on a Component's this.props via the @connect decorator.
 Use these to make API requests and update application state.